 Welcome to Open Access in Media Studies, your guide to open access publishing, aimed at media scholars.
-The information on this website hopes to give context to all sorts of publishing programs, used terms, licensing issues, copyright questions, business models (old and new) and new arriving publication formats in Open Access and that could be useful for scholars in media studies.
+The information on this website gives context to all sorts of publishing programs, used terms, licensing issues, copyright questions, (old and new) business models, and new publication formats related to Open Access and that could be useful for scholars in media studies.
 It’s all about sharing best practices.

 This site is published in collaboration with

 Subscribe to the mailing list to stay up-to-date about NECS’ open access activities.